varabyte/kobweb/README.md

 # Beginner topics

 Kobweb, at its core, is a handful of classes responsible for trimming away much of the boilerplate around building a Compose HTML app, such as routing and configuring basic CSS styles.
-There is also a Kobweb Gradle plugin which runs over your codebase and is responsible for generating relevant boilerplate code as a result.
+Kobweb further provides a Gradle plugin which analyzes your codebase and generates relevant boilerplate code.

 Kobweb is also a CLI binary of the same name which provides commands to handle the tedious parts of building and/or running a Compose HTML app.
 We want to get that stuff out of the way, so you can enjoy focusing on the more